pradyotprksh/development_learning/interview/ANDROID_INTERVIEW_PREPERATION.md

 By being lifecycle-aware, LiveData ensures that it only updates active observers that are in a valid lifecycle state.
 This behavior is essential for preventing issues like stale UI updates and memory leaks that could occur if the observer is not properly removed when the activity or fragment is destroyed.

 LiveData's lifecycle awareness makes it a powerful tool for managing UI updates in a lifecycle-safe manner, ensuring that your app's UI stays up to date with the latest data while avoiding unnecessary updates and potential crashes caused by accessing views in an inactive or destroyed state.

+# What are UseCases?

+In software development, a use case refers to a description of a specific interaction or flow of events that a user (or an external system) can have with a software system to achieve a particular goal.
+Use cases are an essential part of the requirements gathering and analysis phase, helping to capture and document the expected behavior of the system from the user's perspective.

+Each use case typically describes a single specific scenario, and it consists of the following components:

+1. Actors: The users or external systems that interact with the software system are known as actors.
+An actor can be an end-user, another software system, or any external entity.

+2. Preconditions: The conditions that must be met before the use case can be initiated.
+These conditions define the starting state of the system before the user begins interacting with it.

+3. Main Flow: The main flow represents the sequence of steps and interactions that the user takes to achieve their goal.
+It describes the normal, successful path of the use case.

+4. Alternative Flows: In addition to the main flow, a use case may have alternative flows that describe different paths the user can take if specific conditions are met or if exceptions occur during the main flow.

+5. Postconditions: The expected outcome or state of the system after the use case is completed successfully.

+Use cases are often presented in a textual format or through use case diagrams.
+Use case diagrams are a visual representation of the use cases, actors, and their relationships, making it easier to understand the interactions between the system and its users.

+Use cases play a crucial role in the software development process, as they help communicate and document the functional requirements of the system.
+They serve as a basis for designing and developing the software, as well as for testing and validation.
+Use cases also provide a clear and unambiguous way to understand how the system should behave and what functionalities it should offer to its users.

 # Useful Articles